shaojiabing/FediLive/README.md

     Populate the `tokens/token_list.txt` file with your API tokens, one per line.
 Ensure the number of tokens exceeds the number of parallel processes you intend to run.

+    These tokens will be used to collect toots from various Mastodon instances.
+Tokens can be requested following the guidelines at https://docs.joinmastodon.org/.

 ## Usage